Sample Masters Economics Full Dissertation

 Throughout the study, the question will be addressed, particularly when providing recommendations for improving the economy to return to a stable position.

 Greece’s economy evolved for most of the 19th century due to the Industrial Revolution’s upsurge, a contributing era that transformed a great deal of the world.

-There was a gradual and steady development of the industry and further development of shipping in Greece who was once dominated by an agricultural economy.
-Between 1833 and 1911, the average per capita GDP growth rate was lower for Greece than other Western European nations (Kostis and Petmezas, 2006).
+There was a gradual and steady development of the industry and further shipping development in Greece, which was once dominated by an agricultural economy.
+Between 1833 and 1911, Greece’s average per capita GDP growth rate was lower than other Western European nations (Kostis and Petmezas, 2006).

-However, even with the industry's new strength to power the economy, Greece faced economic hardships and ended up defaulting on external loans in 1826, 1843, 1860, and 1894.
+However, even with the industry’s new strength to power the economy, Greece faced economic hardships and defaulted on external loans in 1826, 1843, 1860, and 1894.
 During this time, the standard of living in Greece mirrored the economic trend of the times.

 According to Bairoch (1976), the per capita income using the indicator of purchasing power of Greece in comparison to France was 68% of France in 1850: 56%, in 1880: 62%, 1938: 75%, in 1980: 90%, in 2007 and 96.4% in 2008.

 After World War II, Greece’s development is linked to the Greek economic miracle, which witnessed growth rates compared with that ofJapan.
 During this time, Greece ranked first in Europe in terms of GDP growth.

 Allison and Nicolaidis (2012) assert that between 1960 and 1973, Greece’s economy grew by an average of 7.7% compared to 4.7% for the remaining EU-15 countries, and 4.9% that was present in Organisation for Economic Co-operation and Development (OECD) countries.